val-x/valenClient/README.md

 Check the [bolt.diy Docs](https://stackblitz-labs.github.io/bolt.diy/) for more information.

+Also [this pinned post in our community](https://thinktank.ottomator.ai/t/videos-tutorial-helpful-content/3243) has a bunch of incredible resources for running and deploying bolt.diy yourself!

 We have also launched an experimental agent called the "bolt.diy Expert" that can answer common questions about bolt.diy.
 Find it here on the [oTTomator Live Agent Studio](https://studio.ottomator.ai/).

 ref thinktank [thinktank](https://thinktank.ottomator.ai/t/deploying-bolt-diy-with-cloudflare-pages-the-easy-way/2403).